Detailed Action

 Regarding claim 9, modified Tseng teaches the memory device of Claim 8, wherein the first memory element and the second memory element of the first memory cell and the first memory element and the second memory element of the second memory cell are magnetic tunnel junctions (Tseng, Col. 5, lines 43-47), and the first transistor, the second transistor and the third transistor of the first memory cell and the first transistor, the second transistor and the third transistor of the second memory cell are N-type transistors (Tseng, Col. 3, lines 25-35, Col 5, lines 29-31).

 Regarding claim 10, Tseng teaches a memory device comprising: a first source line formed along a first direction (Tseng, Fig. 9, 930(SL9)); a first bit line formed along the first direction (Tseng, 950(BL 92), Fig. 9); a second bit line formed along the first direction (Tseng, 950(BL91), Fig. 9); a first memory cell (Tseng.
-210, Fig. 6) comprising: a first diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the first bit line (Tseng, Col 6, lines 13-21); and a third diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the first bit line (Tseng, Col. 6, lines 13-21); a second memory cell (Tseng, 220, Fig. 6) comprising: a second diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the second bit line (Tseng, Col. 6, lines 13-21); and a fourth diffusion layer at least partially overlapping with the second bit line (Tseng, Col. 6, lines 13-21); a first bit line connection layer (Tseng, 935, Fig. 9) formed along a second direction and at least partially overlapping with the first diffusion layer and the second diffusion layer; and a second bit line connection layer (Tseng, 935, Fig. 9) formed along a second direction and at least partially overlapping with the third diffusion layer and the fourth diffusion layer.
+210, Fig. 6) comprising: a first diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the first bit line (Tseng, Col 6, lines 13-21); and a third diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the first bit line (Tseng, Col. 6, lines 13-21); a second memory cell (Tseng, 220, Fig. 6) comprising: a second diffusion layer (Tseng, 610, Fig. 6) at least partially overlapping with the second bit line (Tseng, Col. 6, lines 13-21); and a fourth diffusion layer at least partially overlapping with the second bit line (Tseng, Col. 6, lines 13-21); a first bit line connection layer (Tseng, 935, Fig. 9) formed along a second direction and at least partially overlapping with the first diffusion layer; and a second bit line connection layer (Tseng, 935, Fig. 9) formed along a second direction and at least partially overlapping with the third diffusion layer.

 However, Oka teaches a memory device with multiple cells, which shows, a first source line coupled to the source terminal of the first memory cell (Oka, SL0, Fig. 6); and a second source line coupled to the source terminal of the second memory cell (Oka, Fig. 6 SL1), wherein the first source line and the second source line are separated from each other.
+Oka also teaches a configuration wherein memory cells are arranged in a stacked configuration along the source lines (Oka, SL0, SL1 Fig. 6) and wherein the source and bit lines at least partially overlap the diffusion layer (Oka, 61, Fig. 7, paras.
+68-69).
+Utilizing the stacked configuration of Oka combined with the bit line connectors of Tseng would result in bit line connection layers that are configured perpendicular to the source and bit lines, such that the first bit line connection layer overlaps the first and second diffusion layer, and the second bit line connection layer crosses the third and fourth diffusion layer.

 Regarding claim 11, modified Tseng teaches the memory device of Claim 10, wherein: